anirudhgray/go-bookstore/README.md

 - `models/`: The model structs for each table in my DB, along with their relations.
 - `controllers/`: Combined handlers for each route, along with controllers for the business logic, as well as data accessing repository functions.
 - `routers/`: API routes and auth+cors middleware.
 - `utils/`: Reusable utility functions for business logic in controllers.
-Eg, for mailing, password validation, etc.
+Eg, for mailing, password validation, the recommender system etc.
 - `config/`: Initial reading in config from .env, setting up server and DB configurations.
 ## ERD
-**Note:** This does not show 1:1 relations properly (shown as 1:N).
+> **Note:** This does not show 1:1 relations properly (shown as 1:N).
 Will update.

 ![erd](erd.png)